dikortis/LetsTalkETC/Episodes/Episode_13.md

-sense how you combine several document hashes into one so then you said there was a patent pending so this is some original work yeah I resist
+sense how you combine several document hashes into one so then you said there was a patent pending so this is some original work I resist

 **Daniele Levi:**
- yeah this is
+ yes this is
 some original work that we have done its work done basically by my co-founder
 Lewis even kwenda who is also co-founder